Norway on a Budget: Real-World Ways to Save

 5. Stay Outside the City Center

 Oslo and Bergen both have really good public transportation.
-You can save money in Norway by renting a place outside of the city center.
-Just make sure you are within walking distance to a Metro or Light Rail station.
+You can save money on accommodations in Norway by renting a place outside of the city center.
+Just make sure you are within easy walking distance to a Metro or Light Rail station.

 6. Find Free Things To Do

 Norway is one of the most beautiful countries in the world.
-Chances are good you want to travel to Norway to enjoy the outdoors, which is great news as Norway is bursting at the seams with amazing, free things to do.
+Chances are good you want to travel to Norway to enjoy the outdoors, which is great news as Norway has endless amazing, free things to do.

-You can save tons of money in Norway by going for a hike, a walk along the ocean, go to a park or a playground, walk on the roof of the Oslo Opera House, etc.
+You can save tons of money in Norway by enjoying many of its amazing free activities.
+For example, you could go for a hike, walk along the ocean, go to a park or a playground, walk on the roof of the Oslo Opera House, etc.

-The vast majority of the things we did traveling in Norway were free.
+The vast majority of our activities on our family trip to Norway were free.
 Many of these free things to do were our favorite experiences as we came to Norway to relish in its natural beauty.

 7. Skip the Floibanen Funicular

-The Fløibanen Funicular is a fun 8-minute funicular ride in Bergen to a viewpoint 320 meters above sea level.
+The Fløibanen Funicular is a very popular 8-minute funicular ride in Bergen to a viewpoint 320 meters above sea level.
 The views from above are the main reason it’s one of the top things to do in Bergen.

 8. Cluster Your Attractions

 In each Norwegian city you will find clusters of attractions.
-Save money on transportation by visiting all the things to do in each area in a single visit.
+You can save money on transportation with some easy advance planning.
+Simply plan your itinerary to visiting all the things to do in each area in a single visit.

 9. Rent Cars Only When Necessary